rmontuoro/regional_workflow/README.md

 # Regional workflow

-This is the community\_chemical branch of the regional\_workflow used to run the stand-alone regional (SAR) version of FV3 for Wild Fire project.
+This is the community\_develop branch of the regional\_workflow used to run the stand-alone regional (SAR) version of FV3.

 ## Check out and build the regional workflow: